Freydís Eiríksdóttir: Saga of Erik the Red

 The Saga of Erik the Red was written after The Saga of the Greenlanders.
 This saga portrays Freydís as a notable and strong woman, the half-sister to Leif Erikson.
 She joined an expedition to Vinland led by Þorfinnr Karlsefni, but is only mentioned once in the saga when the expedition was attacked by natives (also known as the Skrælingjar in Icelandic).
 The natives, equipped with "war-slings, or catapults", stealthily attacked the expedition's camp at night and shot at the warriors.

-Many of the Nordic invaders panicked, having never seen such weaponry.
+Many of the Norsemen panicked, having never seen such weaponry.
 As men fled during the confusion, Freydís, who was eight months pregnant, admonished them, saying: "Why run you away from such worthless creatures, stout men that ye are, when, as seems to me likely, you might slaughter them like so many cattle?
 Let me but have a weapon, I know I could fight better than any of you."

 Ignored, Freydís picked up the sword of the fallen Thorbrand Snorrisson and engaged the attacking natives.
 Surrounded by enemies, she undid her garment and beat the sword upon her breast.
-At this the natives retreated to their boats and fled.
-Karlsefni and the other survivors praised her zeal.
+At this the natives retreated to their boats and fled. Þorfinnr and the other survivors praised her zeal.